Sparkseric90/basic-repo-template/README.md

-# Awesome Inc Basic Repo
+# Awesome Inc Basic Repo Template

 Use this repo as a starter template